surajrampure/surajrampure.github.io/src/index.md

 Teaching consumes a large part of my day, but I wouldn't have it any other way.

 - Fall 2018 is my third semester as an **Undergraduate Student Instructor**, i.e. Teaching Assistant, in the EECS department at UC Berkeley.
-I'm currently a TA for ???, but have also TA'd Data 8 (introductory data science) and CS 61A (introductory programming) in the past.
+I'm currently a TA for Data 100, but have also TA'd Data 8 (introductory data science) and CS 61A (introductory programming) in the past.
 Check out my teaching page [here](link to teaching page).
 I was a recipient of the [outstanding GSI award](http://gsi.berkeley.edu/programs-services/award-programs/ogsi/ogsi-2018/) for the 2017-2018 year, an award that is given annually to the top ~9% of GSIs in each department.

 - The Fall 2018 semester is also the inaugural semester of **[Introduction to Mathematical Thinking](http://imt-decal.org)**, a 2-unit student-run course that I created in order to prepare students for our extremely challenging introductory discrete math and probability course that students need to do well in in order to declare the Computer Science major.
 You can read the textbook I wrote for it [here](http://book.imt-decal.org).